Cambridge, Ontario: History of the Town of Preston

 An interurban streetcar connected Preston to neighbouring towns.

-Preston was formed on land belonging to the German Company Tract, along the Speed River, which was purchased earlier from the Six Nations Indians.
-The name Preston is from the hometown of William Scollick, who was surveyor and a native of Preston, Lancashire in England.

 In the 1800s a group of German-speaking Mennonites from Pennsylvania arrived in the area and purchased land.
 Among the first settlers to arrive in what was later to become Preston was John Erb, a Mennonite from Lancaster County, who arrived in 1805.
 He bought 7500 acre including land at the confluence of the Grand and Speed Rivers in what later became Preston, and later built a sawmill in 1806 and a gristmill in 1807.
 This settlement became known as Cambridge Mills.

 Even in the early 1800s, the area included homes, a store, an inn, small shops operated by artisans and craftsmen, mostly immigrants from Germany.
 The Erb sons had hired William Scollick for their development business and the latter completed a full survey in 1834; he also convinced the Erbs to rename the Cambridge Mills area Preston.
 After Erb's death in 1832, a son sold off property on both sides of the Speed River.
 What eventually became Preston started as a large settlement on the north side.

 There were only 250 inhabitants in 1836, many from Pennsylvania, but the population had reached about 1600 by 1855, with some 70% originally from Germany.
 By then, the area had eight hotels and taverns.

 The Canadian Gazetteer of 1846 indicates a population of about 600 inhabitants, two churches, a post office that receives mail each day, a steam grist mill, and tradesmen of various types.
 At the time, there was no significant industry.